Rangers-Islanders rivalry has plenty of memories ahead of Stadium Series | NHL.com

 Legendary hockey reporter Stan Fischler writes a weekly scrapbook for NHL.com.
 Fischler, known as "The Hockey Maven," shares his humor and insight with readers each Wednesday.

-Some hockey rivalries live for a short while and others run for a lifetime, but when it comes to the New York Rangers against the New York Islanders, the intensity lasts forever and a day.
+Some hockey rivalries live for a short while and others run for a lifetime, but when it comes to the Rangrs and Islanders, the intensity lasts forever and a day.

-The Maven was there when the feudin' and fussin' started in 1972, the year the Islanders joined the NHL.
-I have followed the up and down battles ever since.
+The Maven was there when the feudin' and fussin' started in 1972, the year the Islanders joined the NHL and has followed the up and down battles ever since.

 Late in the second period, Islanders goalie Billy Smith challenged Rod Gilbert.
 However, 'Smitty' neglected to remove his mask, making it a bit one-sided.